lollisjacob/lollisjacob.github.io/_pages/about.md

 <details>
   <summary><b>Abstract</b></summary>
 <i>Although increased racial diversity in American legislatures has expanded attention to race,
-particularly among nonwhite lawmakers, we know much less about how committee racial di- versity shapes interactions between nonwhite and white legislators.
-I argue that repeated con- tact with nonwhite lawmakers in racially diverse committees may shape how white Democrats engage race-related issues, making them more likely to support race-related hearing statements with evidence.
+particularly among nonwhite lawmakers, we know much less about how committee racial diversity shapes interactions between nonwhite and white legislators.
+I argue that repeated contact with nonwhite lawmakers in racially diverse committees may shape how white Democrats engage race-related issues, making them more likely to support race-related hearing statements with evidence.
 To test this expectation, I combine large-scale text classification with a detailed content analysis of more than 11,000 race-based committee hearing statements and 87,000 full bill texts from the 105th–117th Congresses.
 Using a within-legislator design, I find that white Democrats serving on racially diverse committees are more likely to reference evidence when discussing race and to cite the same sources as their nonwhite colleagues.
-I then show that this relationship is consistent with white Democrats learning from nonwhite lawmakers’ use of ev- idence, though I am unable to fully rule out all alternative explanations.
-Finally, I demonstrate that race-based expertise is associated with substantive representation, as legislators who more frequently cite evidence when discussing race are more effective at advancing race-related leg- islation.
+I then show that this relationship is consistent with white Democrats learning from nonwhite lawmakers’ use of evidence, though I am unable to fully rule out all alternative explanations.
+Finally, I demonstrate that race-based expertise is associated with substantive representation, as legislators who more frequently cite evidence when discussing race are more effective at advancing race-related legislation.
 Together, these findings suggest that descriptive representation may foster substantive representation, in part, by shaping how white Democrats engage race-related issues in racially diverse legislative committees.</i>
 </details>